-\begin{itemize}[leftmargin=1em] \item \textbf{REG Data:} In robotic manipulation, precise localization is critical.
-However, traditional bounding boxes suffer from inherent ambiguity and fail to meet this requirement.
-We constructed a point-centric REG dataset.
-Its data sources are diverse, integrating general web images from RefCOCO~\cite{kazemzadeh-etal-2014-referitgame} with multiple embodied datasets (RoboRefIt~\cite{lu2023vl, yuan2024robopoint} and RoboPoint~\cite{yuan2024robopoint}) to ensure broad coverage.
-We critically adjusted the success criterion for the task: instead of outputting a bounding box, the model must specify a single point.
-The prediction is considered correct if the point falls within the object's segmentation mask.
+\begin{itemize}[leftmargin=0.8em, nosep] \item \textbf{REG Data:} Precise localization is critical for robotic manipulation, but traditional bounding boxes suffer from inherent ambiguity.
+We therefore constructed a point-centric REG dataset, integrating web images from RefCOCO~\citep{kazemzadeh-etal-2014-referitgame} and embodied data from RoboRefIt~\citep{lu2023vl, yuan2024robopoint} and RoboPoint~\citep{yuan2024robopoint} for broad coverage.
+We critically adjusted the success criterion: the model must output a single point instead of a bounding box.
+A prediction is considered correct if this point falls within the object's segmentation mask.

 \item \textbf{RRG Data:} To enable robots to comprehend complex spatial placement commands, we developed an automated data generation pipeline for creating relation-aware placement regions.
 This pipeline processes a large corpus of open-source embodied dataset (about 1 million), and after rigorous filtering, yields 33,000 high-quality samples.
 The core process includes: \circled{1} \textbf{Region Extraction:} extracting the final position of the manipulated object from the terminal frame; \circled{2} \textbf{Region Referring:} calculating the precise placement of the region relative to a reference object in the scene; and \circled{3} \textbf{Rendering:} rendering this spatial placement information back onto the initial image.
 To ensure data diversity and quality, we designed a heuristic filtering strategy, which covers a rich variety of spatial relationships, object configurations, and scenes.
-Furthermore, we leveraged the Isaac Gym simulation engine to generate a synthetic dataset of 3D object rearrangements, equipping the model with 3D spatial awareness.
-In this task, which takes RGB-D images as input, the model is required to place objects in the correct relative positions according to instructions.
-Task success is automatically determined and fed back by the simulation based on the true physical state.